Australian Border Force: Training and equipment

 A contracted Surveillance Australia Dash 8 aircraft (Coast Guard).

 Australian Border Force recruits are trained over the course of 12 months in both classroom and operational environments.
 Officers receive training in basic law enforcement duties and customs clearance and examination procedures and undergo physical assessments.
 ABF Officers are required to obtain a security clearance before beginning their training and maintain it for the duration of their employment.

-Prior to the standing up of the Australian Border Force, the Australian Customs and Border Protection Service had Officers in certain operational instances where they were armed with Personal Defensive Equipment (PDE).
-These Officers were generally those that worked in Enforcement Operations, Investigations, and the Marine Unit.
+Before the standing up of the Australian Border Force, the Australian Customs and Border Protection Service had Officers in certain operational instances where they were armed with Personal Defensive Equipment (PDE).
+These Officers were generally those who worked in Enforcement Operations, Investigations, and the Marine Unit.
 Since 1 July 2015, with the creation of the Australian Border Force came a change in direction and environment.
-The ABF has geared itself more to a law enforcement aspect to help adapt itself with the increasing threat of terrorism, on both a global and local standpoint, people smuggling, and highly organised criminal syndicates and organisations.
+The ABF has geared itself more to a law enforcement aspect to help adapt itself to the increasing threat of terrorism, on both a global and local standpoint, people smuggling, and highly organised criminal syndicates and organisations.
 As a result, the ABF allows its officers to carry firearms and PDE at all major Australian international airports.
 Australian Border Force officers are supplied with the Glock 17 9mm semi-automatic pistol.
-ASP 21 inch telescopic baton, SAF-LOK MK5 hinged handcuffs, Oleoresin Capsicum (OC) Spray.
+ASP 21-inch telescopic baton, SAF-LOK MK5 hinged handcuffs, Oleoresin Capsicum (OC) Spray.
 The Marine Unit officers are equipped with the Glock 17 and Remington 870 shotgun.
-The Marine Unit vessels are equipped similar to RAN vessels with the M2 Browning 12.7mm machine gun that is on loan from the Australian Defence Force.
+The Marine Unit vessels are equipped similarly to RAN vessels with the M2 Browning 12.7mm machine gun that is on loan from the Australian Defence Force.
 The Australian Border Force also has an aviation Coast Guard component operating a fleet of ten privately contracted Dash 8 aircraft which operate alongside the Royal Australian Air Force (RAAF) in the Maritime Border Command.

+Patrol Vessels

+The Marine Unit, formerly the Australian Customs Service National Marine Unit, is a division of the Australian Border Force (ABF) which acts as a coast guard for Australia's coastline and territorial waters.
+The Marine Unit focuses on surveillance and response activities within the Australian Exclusive Economic Zone, and the operation and training of ships and crews for these purposes.

+Vessels operated by the Marine Unit include: